steffahn/rust-feature-ideas/brainstorming.md

 		Solves problems with memory leaks in a naive REPL (i.e. REPL interface with the approach: what you write constitures the body of a very long `main()` function.
 There rerunning commands shadowing earlier bindings will allow drops of `DropEarly` values (if no reference, etc. is retained either).

+		This should also dramatically help with supporting tail call optimization implicitly.
+(An explicit version is still desirable of course, to prevent bugs.)
+Currently, with a tail call, any local variable not passed to the call that has `Drop` glue could not be dropped before that call, resulting in the situation that additional stack space is still needed.
+With the `DropEarly` feature, everything could be dropped unless its lifetime is restricted by some argument passed to the tail call or it does not implement `DropEarly`.

+		The explicit tail-call would have similar constraints, but without the `DropEarly` problem.

 	*	The exact (or perhaps earliest possible) point of drop is the end of the smalles possible lifetime of the variable.

 	*	There should be `impl`s such as for example:
 		```rust
 		impl<T: ?Sized + DropEarly> DropEarly for Box<T> {}